PrajjwalDatir/RoadMap-to-Mastery/README.md

 ```
 Respected Ma'am,
 I am Prajjwal Datir, currently pursuing 3rd year Btech in Computer Engineering from College Of Engineering, Pune.
-I am currently looking for Summer internship,
+I am currently looking for Summer internship, Here's little about me,
-     I am an enthusiastic learner who constantly tries to learn new skills.
-I am proficient in DS and Algo with a fair amount of practice in it.
-I have had programming practice in languages like python, C++, C,  and Javascript.
-I have done some projects and am willing to work in web development domain.
-I have also worked on some frameworks Flask, Node.js, MySql (Database) and I am willing to adapt to the company's requirements.
-I would be very grateful if you give me a referral in your company for an internship.
-I would love to contribute towards reaching the goal of the company as well as honing my skills.
+     - an enthusiastic learner who constantly tries to learn new skills.
+     - proficient in DS and Algo with a fair amount of practice in it.
+     - programming practice in languages like python, C++, C,  and Javascript.
+     - done projects in Python, Flask, Javascript, Node.js, C, Php, MySql, etc
+     - willing to work in web development domain.
+     - willing to adapt to the company's requirements.

+     I would be very grateful if you give me a referral in your company for an internship,
+     as I would love to contribute towards reaching the goal of the company as well as honing my skills.

 I can attach my resume for your reference, for more insights about my technical and extra curricular skills.
 Do let me know what do you think about this.

 Thanks and regards,
     Prajjwal Datir
 ```

 ```